 You could even try adding a spoonful of natural almond butter to your Healthy Mummy Smoothies.

-With more than 3,000 delicious (and healthy) recipes, customisable meal plans, 350 exercises & 24/7 support – the 28 Day Weight Loss Challenge is designed (and proven) to help busy mums like you lose weight!
+With more than 4,000 delicious (and healthy) recipes, customisable meal plans, over 350 exercises & 24/7 support – the 28 Day Weight Loss Challenge is designed (and proven) to help busy mums like you lose weight!

 Learn more about the 28 Day Weight Loss Challenge here.